ADVISORY BOARD

 Jasna Plevnik

-She is also author of The Age of Economic Diplomacy (2011) together with Stjepan Mesić; The Price of the New World Order: World Challenges to National Interests (2009;) Beyond Globalization (2003) translated in Albanian as Pas globalizimit (2003).
-Served as an adviser to the President of Croatian Chamber of Economy Mladen Vedriš, former Deputy of Prime Minister of Croatia.
-Jasna was twice elected as an independent councillor in the City Council of Karlovac and the Assembly of Karlovac County.
-She worked as a communication manager and editor-in-chief at Jugoturbina Holding and was awarded with the Medal for Outstanding Performance.
-Jasna Plevnik attended as a panellist numerous forums and conferences on economic globalisation, China's global policy and was interviewed by Chinese media CCTV, Shanghai Dragon TV, Guang Ming Daily, Xinhua, China Daily and most influential media outlets in Europe and Croatia.
-Dr. Plevnik occasionally writes for Večernji List, Nacional, CGTN and China Daily.
+Jasna Plevnik was twice elected as an independent councilwoman in the City Council of Karlovac and the Assembly of Karlovac County.
+She worked as a journalist and an editor-in-chief at Jugoturbina Holding and was awarded the Medal for Outstanding Performance.
+Jasna Plevnik attended as a panelist numerous forums and conferences on economic globalisation, international relations, geopolitics, and China's global policy and was interviewed by the most influential media outlets in China, Europe, and Croatia.

 Contact: This email address is being protected from spambots.
 You need JavaScript enabled to view it.